ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

    Look for the `Ingress Subdomain` value.
 1. Make note of this information for a later step.

 This tutorial uses the Ingress subdomain to configure the Global Load Balancer.
-You could also swap the subdomain for the public Application Load Balancer IP address (`ibmcloud cs albs -cluster <uk-cluster-name>`).
+You could also swap the subdomain for the public Application Load Balancer IP address (`ibmcloud cs albs -cluster <us-cluster-name>`).
 Both options are be supported.
 {: tip}

 ## And then to another region